CombiMatrix-AI/CombiMatrix.Py/README.md

 ### TODO
 - create package to be distributed
 - Add out of bound block controls?
-- Add running multiple experiments in one go
 - Add experiment output logs
 - Generalize for multi or choose channel
 - Add gcode creator?